The 9am meeting that proves biology beats discipline

 How long does it take to identify your chronotype?

 Most people can identify their rough chronotype within 5-7 days of tracking.
 Note what time you naturally wake without an alarm on free days, when you feel most alert for complex thinking, and when you start feeling drowsy in the evening.
 Morning types wake before 7am naturally and peak before noon.
 Evening types don’t feel fully alert until 10am-noon and peak in afternoon or early evening.
 Intermediate types fall between.
-Formal chronotype questionnaires like the Munich ChronoType Questionnaire provide more precision, but self-observation of natural energy patterns gives enough information to start matching tasks better.
+Formal chronotype questionnaires like the Munich ChronoType Questionnaire (MCTQ) provide research-grade precision and are freely available online — the MCTQ is the instrument used in large-scale chronobiology research and gives you a standardized score rather than a self-estimated category.
+Self-observation of natural energy patterns gives enough information to start matching tasks better, but the MCTQ is worth completing if you want to track changes over time or confirm your type with more rigor.

 What if my peak cognitive hours fall outside standard work hours?